github-jylee/web/README.md

 SSL and TLS: https 할 때 secure를 위함

-Encryption: cryptography is security on the internet
+Encryption: cryptography is security on the internet ㅊ

 DNS: phonebook on your mobile phone, if you call one of your contacts you can dial their number